41ison/FWER/README.md

-# FWER
+# Family-Wise Error Rate (FWER)

-Family-wise error rate and Bonferroni correction
+This repository contains the code for visualizing the concepts of multiple hypothesis testing and the correction methods for controlling the type I error rate.
+The code generates plots for the family-wise error rate (FWER) and Bonferroni correction.
+If you want to learn more about the concepts of multiple hypothesis testing and the correction methods, please check the [Comparing samples—part II from Nature Methods](https://www.nature.com/articles/nmeth.2900).

-Libraries we need to create the FWER and Bonferroni _p-values_
+Libraries we need to create the FWER distribution and Bonferroni _p-values_
 ```r
 library(tidyverse)
 library(ggtext)
 library(patchwork)
 ```

-Plotting a family-wise error rate (FWER) using the formula `FWER = 1 - (1 – 𝛼)^k`. where k is the number of tests and 𝛼 is the significance level.
+Plotting a family-wise error rate (FWER) using the formula `FWER = 1 - (1 – 𝛼)^k`.
+Where k is the number of tests and 𝛼 is the significance level.
+The FWER gives you the probability of making at least one type I error when performing multiple hypothesis tests.

 ```r
 number_of_comparison <- seq(1, 100, 1)